 HDB Does Not Price Flats to Recover Land and Building Costs

 HDB, like any developer, incurs land and construction costs when it develops HDB flats.

-However, HDB does not price flats to recover costs.
+HDB does not price flats to recover costs.

 In pricing new flats, the key consideration is to ensure affordability for flat buyers, especially for first-timers.
-HDB would first establish the market value of the flat by considering the prices of comparable resale flats nearby, as well as the individual attributes of the flat (such as its location, floor area, storey height, orientation and accessibility to facilities, key transport nodes and amenities), and the prevailing market conditions.
+HDB first establishes the market value of the flat by considering the prices of comparable resale flats nearby, as well as the individual attributes of the flat (such as its location, floor area, storey height, orientation and accessibility to facilities, key transport nodes and amenities), and the prevailing market conditions.
 A significant subsidy is then applied to this assessed market value, so that new flats are priced below market.

 The Government is committed to helping Singaporeans own their first home.
 On top of pricing new flats at a significant discount to market, HDB introduced and enhanced various housing grants over the years to ensure that flats remain affordable and accessible to Singaporeans.
-The Enhanced CPF Housing Grant (EHG) was introduced in September 2019 to provide Singaporeas with more affordable housing options.
+The Enhanced CPF Housing Grant (EHG) was introduced in September 2019 to provide Singaporeans with more affordable housing options.

 With the EHG, eligible first-timer families buying new flats can now enjoy up to $80,000 in housing grants regardless of their choice of flat type or location.
 The EHG amount is calibrated according to the household income to provide more help to lower-income families.

 For example, a first-timer couple with a monthly household income of $5,200 can receive an EHG of $40,000 to support their BTO flat purchase.

 Another first-timer couple with a household income of $2,600 can receive a higher EHG of $65,000.

 These grants and housing subsidies help to keep flats affordable for first-timers: